zarf-dev/proposals/0051-v1beta1-schema/README.md

 - `.metadata` fields `image`, `source`, `documentation`, `url`, `authors`, `vendors` will be removed. `zarf dev upgrade-schema` will move these fields under `.metadata.annotations`, which is a generic map of strings.
 - `.components.[x].healthChecks` will be removed and appended to `.components.[x].actions.onDeploy.After.wait.cluster`.
 This will be accompanied by a behavior change in `zarf tools wait-for` to perform kstatus style readiness checks when `.wait.cluster.condition` is empty.
 See [Zarf Tools wait-for Changes](#zarf-tools-wait-for-changes).
 - `.component.[x].charts` will be restructured to move fields into different sub-objects depending on the method of consuming the chart.
 See [Helm Chart Changes](#zarf-helm-chart-changes)
+- `.component.[x].images` will move from a list of strings to a list of objects.
+The ZarfImage object will have a required field, `name`, and an optional enum, `source`.
+Allowed values for `source` will be `daemon` and `registry`.
+Zarf will no longer fall back to pull images from the Docker Daemon.

 #### Renamed Fields